Scope of the Journal

 In general the manuscript text (excluding summary, references, figures, and tables) should not exceed 5 000 words.

-Kindly send the final and checked source and PDF files of your paper to firstname.lastname@example.org.
+Kindly send the final and checked source and PDF files of your paper to firstname.lastname@example.org or email@example.com.
 You should make sure that the WORD and the PDF files are identical and correct and that only one version of your paper is sent.
 Please note that we do not need the printed paper.